Breaking of axial symmetry in excited heavy nuclei as identified in Giant Dipole Resonance data: Strength functions for isovector electric dipole and additional modes

 \subsection{Electric quadrupole modes}

-Low energy E2- transitions can be considerably enhanced and have played an important role in the spectroscopy of heavy nuclei – as discussed in \cref{sec2,sec3}.
-The photon absorption cross sections can be derived from Eq. (\ref{eq3}); they have been found to be small as compared to E1 absorption \cite{we80} in the energy region near $S_n$.
-In \cref{fig7,fig8,fig9,fig10,fig11,fig12,fig13,fig14,fig15,fig16,fig17,fig18,fig19,fig20,fig21,fig22,fig23,fig24,fig25} $f_{E2}$ was multiplied with $E_\gamma^2$, the additional energy dependent phase space factor for absorption and decay, to allow a visual comparison to $f_1$; but for the calculation of the integral $I_{E2} = I_c $ (as listed in Table \ref{tab1}) the correct decay width is used in Eq. (\ref{eq8}).
-Extending previous work \cite{we80, ju08, ca09, ru13} the influence of quadrupole giant resonance (QDR) contributions to photon absorption was investigated; information for quadrupole strength comes from sum rules and theoretical predictions \cite{na65, we80, wo91} adjusted to electron scattering data \cite{pi74, sc75, do82}.
-The isoscalar ISGQR lies not far from the pole of the IVGDR such that it adds to the strength observed there.
-Strength modifications due to the IVGQR appear to be important, as seen in \cref{fig10,fig11,fig12,fig13,fig14,fig15,fig16,fig17,fig18,fig19,fig20,fig21,fig22,fig23,fig24,fig25} , and result in a difference from TLO at higher energy.
-The influence of quadrupole modes at even lower energy is investigated by assuming $5\%$ of the ISGQR integral $\int\sigma_{abs}dE$ to be downshifted by a factor of three in energy.
-The approximations used in Table~\ref{tab1} for the integrals of the E1, E2 and M1 components were derived through a comparison to respective observations \cite{la87, ko90, he10} under respect of the above mentioned information.
-The resulting parameters for these ``minor'' contributions to the photon strength function are listed there; some of the components ({\em e.g.}M1 and ISGQR) have been enlarged to assure that an upper limit is used in the subsequent estimates for the influence of ``minor'' modes on photon absorption and emission.
-Separate Gaussian distributions:
+Low energy E2-transitions can be considerably enhanced and have played an important role in the spectroscopy of heavy nuclei – as discussed in \cref{sec2}.
+The photon absorption cross sections can be derived from Eq. (\ref{eqGr0}); they have been found to be small as compared to E1 absorption \cite{we80} in the energy region near $S_n$.
+This is also true for the absorption into the third $2^+$-state predicted for triaxial nuclei \cite{df58, de10} to have a B(E2) value up to $ 7 \% $ as compared to the first.
+Extending previous work \cite{we80, ju08, ca09} the influence of quadrupole giant resonance (GQR) contributions to photon absorption was investigated by us; information for quadrupole strength comes from sum rules and theoretical predictions \cite{na65, we80, wo91} adjusted to electron scattering data \cite{pi74, sc75, do82}.
+Strength modifications at higher energy due to the isovector IVGQR appear to be important, as seen in the upcoming \cref{figSe,figMo,figSn,figTe,figBa,figNd,figGd,figEr,figOs,figPt,figHg,figPb,figTh,figU,figIX,figTa,figAu,figPu}.
+Here $f_{E2}$ was multiplied with $E_\gamma^2$, the additional energy dependent phase space factor for absorption and decay, to allow a visual comparison to $f_1$; for the calculation of the integral $I_{E2} = I_c $ (as listed in Table~\ref{tab1}) the correct decay width is used in Eq. (\ref{eqIr0}).
+The isoscalar ISGQR lies not far from the pole of the IVGDR such that it adds to the strength observed there, causing a small deviation from TLO. \\

-for each of them are used to avoid unobservable strength in long tails.
-No arguments were found, why Lorentzians should be preferred; this differs from the IVGDR, where a Lorentzian with energy independent width is appropriate \cite{do72, go77}.
-The $I_c$ in Eq. (\ref{eq18}) as well as in Table \ref{tab1} are sums over many individual levels within the Gaussian width $\sigma_c$ like in Eq. (\ref{eq11}) for the IVGDR and at variance to Eq. (\ref{eq7}), valid for a single level.